BlissRoms-x86/manifest/README.md

 ------
 For many cases, we do offer a number of "extras" that can be compiled into the builds :

 	libndk-translation - This is the ARM/ARM64 native-bridge we use in our builds.
 It will require some setup to include.
-See the project readme. - https://gitlab.com/android-generic/android_vendor_google_emu-x86 gapps - USE_EMU_GAPPS=true (combine with BLISS_BUILD_VARIANT=gapps) - from Googles emulator images - Also included in https://gitlab.com/android-generic/android_vendor_google_emu-x86 houdini - This is another ARM/ARM64 native-bridge we can use in our builds.
+See the project readme. - git clone https://gitlab.com/android-generic/android_vendor_google_emu-x86 vendor/google/emu-x86 gapps - USE_EMU_GAPPS=true (combine with BLISS_BUILD_VARIANT=gapps) - from Googles emulator images - Also included in https://gitlab.com/android-generic/android_vendor_google_emu-x86 houdini - This is another ARM/ARM64 native-bridge we can use in our builds.
 It will require some setup to include.
-See the project readme. - https://github.com/BlissRoms-x86/android_vendor_google_chromeos-x86
+See the project readme. - git clone https://github.com/BlissRoms-x86/android_vendor_google_chromeos-x86 vendor/google/chromeos-x86
 	Gearlock - This is the recovery of choice for Android-x86 based builds.
 To include in builds: git clone https://github.com/axonasif/gearlock vendor/gearlock
 	Boringdroid - We include the needed commits for all Boringdroid addons in Bliss.
 To include those into the builds: git clone https://github.com/boringdroid/vendor_boringdroid vendor/boringdroid && git clone https://github.com/boringdroid/vendor_prebuilts_bdapps vendor/prebuilts/bdapps rusty-magisk - (INCLUDED) This is how we are adding Magisk as superuser in our builds. - https://github.com/axonasif/rusty-magisk